tom-smith-okta/okta-api-center/readme.md

 ## Gateways

 Okta is a standards-compliant OAuth 2.0 authorization server and a certified OpenID Provider, so Okta will work with any API gateway or service that supports an external OAuth provider.
-As of today (October 2019), we have directly proven out compatibility with the following gateways (and reverse proxies):
+As of today (July 2020), we have directly proven out compatibility with the following gateways (and reverse proxies):

 * Amazon API gateway
 * Apigee